Web Security Plans for Government Websites

 An SSL Certificate comes with the firewall, so there’s no need to purchase an extra SSL.
 It usually has Malware scanning as well!
 Several Web Security Plan providers have free malware scanning features.
 It can look for malware in the server and through images on the site.

-Now, some providers can offer site cleanup and remediation.
+Now, some security solution plan providers can offer site cleanup and remediation.
 For instance, it can occur annually or after a set amount of months!
 Site cleanup is when files affected by malware get released.
 This way, you can prevent the creation of holes in your website where malware can enter.
 On the other hand, remediation is cleaning the files that the malware affected.

 An Advanced package can defend you from a DDoS attack.
 Now, a DDoS is short for Distributed Denial of Service attack.
 It’s a common form of attack that overwhelms your server to the point that you have to stop all operations.
 By the end of the process, it locks you out of your site.
 Of course, every website owner would like to avoid that, so it’s great to have it as part of a Web Security Plan package!